KJHJason/hmac-serialiser/README.md

 ## Sample Usage

-Mainly importing the following namespaces;
+Mainly importing the following namespaces:

 ```csharp
 using HMACSerialiser;